SGATAR

 Membership

-There are currently 18 members including: Australia, Cambodia, People’s Republic of China, Chinese Taipei, Hong Kong SAR, Indonesia, Japan, Lao People’s Democratic Republic, Macao SAR, Malaysia, Mongolia, New Zealand, Papua New Guinea, Philippines, South Korea, Singapore, Thailand and Vietnam.
+There are currently 18 members including: Australia, Cambodia, People’s Republic of China, Chinese Taipei, Hong Kong SAR, Indonesia, Japan, Lao People’s Democratic Republic, Macao SAR, Malaysia, Mongolia, New Zealand, Papua New Guinea, Philippines, Republic of Korea, Singapore, Thailand and Vietnam.

 Annual SGATAR Meetings serve to strengthen the solidarity of members.
 There are also a number of observer jurisdictions and organizations that attend the Annual Meeting.
 Such meetings are known to attract more than 200 delegates.